purishd/Entra-id-proofing/README.md

 1. An Image for customer logo.
 2. Label for the name of the app.
 3. Label and text input to get the user UPN.
-4. Button to send the Identity Proofing Code (IPC) that will hook into my Power Automate flow.
+4. Button to send the IPC that will hook into my Power Automate flow.

 Calling below code on "OnSelect" property of the Send OTP button.
 This code will help set the buttonPressed and then call Power Automate flow and set the value of variable newOTP to generated OTP.
 ```